 Chapter Name: Air, Winds And Cyclones

-Activity Name: Spread of agarbati smoke in Air, Winds And Cyclones
+Activity Name: Effects of moving air in Air, Winds And Cyclones

 Step by Step Procedure:

-- Handle the lit incense stick with caution to avoid any accidents.
+- Handle the glass and postcard with care to avoid any breakage or damage.

 Lesson Learnt from Experiment: